Green Guru LLC Irrigation & Landscape Lighting

 Why systems fail (and how to avoid it)

-• Voltage drop: long runs on small wire gauge or overloaded runs
+• Voltage drop: long runs on small wire gauge, concentrated loads, or weak tap strategy create dim far-end fixtures.

-• Moisture and corrosion: unsealed splices and water intrusion
+• Moisture and corrosion: unsealed or poorly supported splices cause intermittent outages and nuisance callbacks.

-• Transformer mismatch: insufficient capacity or wrong tap usage
+• Transformer mismatch: undersized capacity or incorrect tap usage creates unstable output as load changes.

 Design first: objectives and zones

-Great lighting starts with a goal: safety, security, curb appeal, or entertaining.
-We break designs into zones (front walk, driveway, backyard living, tree accents) and choose fixture types to match the effect.
+Great lighting starts with a clear goal: safety, security, curb appeal, or entertaining.
+We break designs into zones (front walk, driveway, entry, patio, focal trees) and select fixture types to match each zone's use case.

 Fixture selection (what to use where)